TheCOBRALab/CParty/README.md

         if suboptimal structures are specified, repeated structures are skipped.
 That is, if different input structures come to the same conclusion, only those that are different are shown
         If no input structure is given, or suboptimal structures are greater than the number given, CParty generates hotspots to be used as input structures -- where hotspots are energetically favorable stems
         The default parameter file is DP09.
-This can be changed via -P and specifying the parameter file you would like
+This can be changed via -P and specifying the parameter file you would like A Postscript file will be generated automatically showing the base pairing probabilities.
+This can be turned off with --noPS

     Sequence requirements:
         containing only characters GCAU